imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 - `useDebounce.ts`: Custom hook for debouncing user input to prevent excessive re-renders and API calls.
 - `useResizableLayout.ts`: Custom hook that manages the resizable layout state for the editor panels, including panel sizes, minimization states, and resize handlers.
 - `useControlData.ts`: Custom hook for managing control state and data flow in inspector controls.
 Handles option generation, value synchronization, and utility class updates for various control types.
+- `useMediaQuery.ts`: Custom hook for responsive design that listens to media query changes.
+Provides a simple boolean state that updates when the media query matches/unmatches with comprehensive JSDoc documentation.
+- `useResponsive.ts`: High-level responsive design hook providing semantic breakpoint states.
+Built on top of useMediaQuery to provide commonly-used screen size classifications (mobile, tablet, desktop, wide) with comprehensive JSDoc documentation.

 #### `polyfills/`